strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 }
 ```

-Open `src/models/character.model.ts`, and add follow import.
+Open `src/models/character.model.ts`, and add the following import.
 This will import `uuid` so we can use it in our code.

 ```ts
 import {v4 as uuid} from 'uuid';